Nnena Kalu at the Turner Prize 2025

 In the Press

-- The Guardian calls Nnena’s work “riotous and rhythmic” – Read more
+- The Guardian called Nnena’s work “riotous and rhythmic” – Read more

-- Frieze highlights her as a “worthy winner” – Read more
+- Frieze highlighted her as a “worthy winner” – Read more

 - Channel 4 News feature filmed in ActionSpace studios – Watch here